 Still Housing Data On-Site?

-Finding suitable space for your on-site server room can be an expensive proposition, often requiring significant remodeling if not the construction of a custom space.
-It needs to be fitted for the installation of bulky power, air conditioning, and networking equipment; it has to be able to bear the weight of heavy IT equipment.
+On-site server rooms are huge investments, often requiring significant remodelling or the construction of a custom space.
+It needs to be fitted for the installation of bulky power, air conditioning, and networking equipment; it must be able to bear the weight of heavy IT equipment.
 Effective cooling requires proper airflow planning, and tight spaces won’t work.
 And above all, a server room must be secure, with monitored and controlled access.

 Server rooms used to be a common sight in connected companies.
 Yet, a small to medium-sized business getting started today would not be able to match the economics of renting cabinet space in a data centre, by building an onsite server room.
 This is especially true when we factor in equipment upgrades, staffing and maintenance costs.

-Companies would be wise to consider moving their onsite servers to a data centre, or migrate their data to the cloud, regardless of whether they’re moving to a new office.
-And for those who are moving, there’s probably zero economic benefit to outfitting a new server room in a new location.
-Beanfield can provide secure, affordable connectivity in nearly every major data centre in Montreal and Toronto (including the five data centers that we own!).
-Beanfield’s Cloud Connect service offers both dedicated and hosted connections to reach the cloud provider of your choice.
+Companies would be wise to consider moving their onsite servers to a data centre or migrating their data to the cloud, regardless of whether they’re moving to a new office.
+And for those who are moving, there are probably zero economic benefits to outfitting a new server room in a new location.